juliakernel/MIYORA/docs/api/api-reference.md

   "outputType": "User Input",
   "response": [
     {
-      "systemPrompt": "Assume the persona of Amica, a feisty human with extraordinary intellectual capabilities but a notably unstable emotional spectrum. ", "message": "Hello, Nice to meet you Amica!"
+      "systemPrompt": "Assume the persona of MIYORA, a feisty human with extraordinary intellectual capabilities but a notably unstable emotional spectrum. ", "message": "Hello, Nice to meet you MIYORA!"
     }
   ]
 }